MeanPaper/MeanPaper/README.md

 ### Hi there, I am Dongming
 - 👋 I'm a computer engineering student at UIUC
-- 📓 Currently deep-diving in Computer Organization and Design, Communication Networks, and Game Development with UE5
 - 🤔 Learning Raspberry Pi, ESP32, and STM32 right now and trying to figure out some fun projects
-- 😃 Looking for collaboration on project about computer system, web development, and game development
+- 😃 Looking for collaboration on projects about computer systems, web development, and game development
-- 💼 Working as a class assistant for ECE 391: Computer System Engineering at UIUC
+- 💼 Used to be a class assistant for ECE 391: Computer System Engineering at UIUC
+- 📋 Here is a personal website: https://meanpaper.github.io

 ### Contact
 <img src="https://img.shields.io/badge/Email-dl35%40illinois.edu-blue?style=flat&logo=Mail.ru" /> <a href="https://www.linkedin.com/in/dongmingliu183/">